prysmaticlabs/documentation/docs/install/lin/docker.md

 This process will also install any related dependencies.

-> For advanced users, the beacon-chain and validator images with Busybox debugging tools bundled in can be fetched instead by appending `-debug` to the end of the images in the `pull` commands above.
-For example: `docker pull .../prysm/validator:latest-debug`
+> For advanced users, the beacon-chain and validator images with debugging tools bundled in can be fetched instead by appending `-alpine` to the end of the images in the `pull` commands above.
+For example: `docker pull .../prysm/validator:latest-alpine`.

 ## Connecting to the testnet: running a beacon node